Davidevlops/JS-DSA/string-matching-algorithms copy.md

 It precomputes the longest proper prefix of the pattern which is also a suffix, allowing the search to skip redundant comparisons.

 How It Works
-1. Preprocessing Phase (Build the LPS Array)
+step 1.
+Preprocessing Phase (Build the LPS Array)

 Before searching, KMP preprocesses the pattern to build the LPS (Longest Proper Prefix which is also a Suffix) array.